hucik14/rational-linkages/docs/source/tutorials/cad.rst

 :meth:`.RationalMechanism.export_single_solid()` returns a STEP file.
 In both cases, the mechanism bodies are merged in a single body.

-The method :meth:`.RationalMechanism.export_solids()` returns a STEP file, but it consists of assembled solids.
+Alternatively, the method :meth:`.RationalMechanism.export_solids()` returns a STEP file that consists of assembled solids, i.e. the every link is one part (the joints of two links overlap).
-The joints of two links overlap.
 When importing in your CAD, keep in mind to import it as assembly.

 All methods accept various arguments for customization of the output.
 For example, they accept arguments for size of the joints and links cylinders, and also can